Tír na nÓg: Description, themes, and symbolism

-Tír na nÓg is described as a beautiful place (a forested wilderness or flowery meadow), but it is usually dangerous or hostile to human visitors (such as Ossian, Diarmuid, the Fianna, the King of Greece), who remain on the island for a period of time that is typically a multiple of three (three days or years).
-The women of Tír na nÓg are very beautiful - and maybe the only residents - and sometimes leave to visit mortal men or otherwise establish a presence.
+The god that rules this region in the surviving tales is almost always named as Manannán mac Lir.

-There is a salmon-inhabited well or fountain in Tír na nÓg that is found near an enormous tree or grove of nine hazels - or a lady's bower, "where bloom was on every bough, and the air heavy with the sweetness of orchards" and a lake area (perhaps Dulcinea).
-Typically an enormous tree lies at the centre of the island, and birds singing beautiful music in its branches are stated in the echtrai to be the souls of the dead.
-A drinking horn suspended near the well or an enchanted cup is also present in some of the tales along with a silver branch containing golden apples (perhaps even somewhere an enchanted herb and a false war).
-There are cities and fortresses made of precious metals and feather thatch in Tír na nÓg, although their exact number is not clear.
-In some stories there is a multicoloured flowered plain full of bees in or underneath the forested wilderness of Tír na nÓg and a parting "is sweet as honey" and maybe forever.
+Other Old Irish names for the Otherworld include Tír Tairngire ('Land of Promise'/'Promised Land'), Tír fo Thuinn ('Land under the Wave'), Mag Mell ('Plain of Delight'/'Delightful Plain'), Ildathach ('Multicoloured Place'), and Emain Ablach ('Isle of Apple Trees').

 Literary appearances

 Oisín and Niamh

-In the tale, Oisín (a human hero) and Niamh (a woman of the Otherworld) fall in love.
+In the tale, Oisín, a member of the mythical Irish warrior giants called Na Finna, and Niamh, a woman of the Otherworld, fall in love.
 She brings him to Tír na nÓg on a magical horse that can travel over water.
 After spending what seems to be three years there, Oisín becomes homesick and wants to return to Ireland.
 Niamh reluctantly lets him return on the magical horse, but warns him never to touch the ground.
 When he returns, he finds that 300 years have passed in Ireland.
-Oisín falls from the horse.
-He instantly becomes elderly, as the years catch up with him, and he quickly dies of old age.
+Oisín falls from the horse, while helping a group of old men trying to move a large rock or boulder.
+He instantly becomes elderly, as the years catch up with him, and he quickly dies of old age and turns into dust.

 The story of Oisín and Niamh bears a striking similarity to many other tales, e.g. the Japanese tale of Urashima Tarō.
 Another version concerns King Herla, a legendary king of the ancient Britons, who visited the Otherworld, only to return some 200 years later after the lands had been settled by Anglo-Saxons.
 The "Seven Sleepers of Ephesus", a group of Christian youths who hid in a cave outside the city of Ephesus around 250, purportedly awoke about 180 years later during the reign of Theodosius II.